 Other Dangers Of Drinking Nail Polish Remover

 The long-term use of nail polish remover can cause other health problems besides the dangers of acetone poisoning.
 The liver and kidneys can shut down, which means that a person who is addicted to the substance will probably need an organ transplant to survive.
 There is also a possibility of nerve damage, brain damage, and internal bleeding from the damage to the stomach and esophagus that nail polish remover causes.
-Young women who consume nail polish remover while they are pregnant have an increased risk of causing their baby to be born with birth defects.
+Young women who consume nail polish remover while they are pregnant have an increased risk of their baby being born with birth defects.

 It is also important to mention that there are several other chemicals in nail polish remover besides acetone that can cause cancer in someone who regularly ingests them.

-Find Substance Abuse Treatment
+Find Substance Use Disorder Treatment

-Young people who drink nail polish remover are likely facing serious substance abuse issues that may extend beyond this single dangerous behavior.
+Young people who drink nail polish remover are likely facing serious substance use disorder issues that may extend beyond this single dangerous behavior.
 They may also be drinking regular alcohol, cough syrup, mouthwash, or other products containing alcohol or intoxicating substances.
-This pattern of consuming anything available to get high shows a level of desperation that requires immediate professional intervention.
-The behavior indicates that the person needs help right away before they suffer permanent damage or fatal consequences.

-Anyone caught drinking nail polish remover needs to be evaluated immediately by an addiction specialist who can assess the severity of their substance abuse problem and recommend appropriate treatment.
 Treatment options include alcohol rehab programs specifically designed for young people, inpatient treatment for intensive care and supervision, outpatient counseling, family therapy, and dual diagnosis treatment if mental health issues are contributing to the addiction.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.